giladcohen/sif_mi_attack/README.md

 # SIF MI Attack
-Membership Inference Attack Using Self Influence Functions
+This repo reproduces all the reuslts shown in our paper:

-This repo reproduces all the reuslts shown in our paper.
+**Membership Inference Attack Using Self Influence Functions**

 # Init project
 Run in the project dir: